 Passive stereoization attempts to mitigate these shortcomings and reduce development effort without compromising on the quality of the 3D effect.
 The application continues to render the 3D scene as normal.
-The 3D display driver watches as rendering calls go by and builds stereoscopic information from the calls made to Direct3D.
+The 3D display driver watches as rendering calls go by and builds stereoscopic information from the calls made by the 3D rendering engine.